vyperlang/vyper/docs/compiling-a-contract.rst

 * ``searchpaths`` is a newline-separated list of the search paths used on this compilation run
 * ``settings.json`` is a json representation of the settings used on this compilation run.
 It is 1:1 with ``cli_settings.txt``, but both are provided as they are convenient for different workflows (typically, manually vs automated).

-A vyper archive file can be produced by requesting the ``-f archive`` output format.
+A Vyper archive file can be produced by requesting the ``-f archive`` output format.
 The compiler can also produce the archive in base64 encoded form using the ``--base64`` flag.
-The vyper compiler can accept both ``.vyz`` and base64-encoded vyper archives directly as input.
+The Vyper compiler can accept both ``.vyz`` and base64-encoded Vyper archives directly as input.

 .. code-block:: bash